 This past summer, Eli is participating in track and field and recently conquered his first experience with hurdles.
 Eli wouldn’t want to brag, but by all accounts, he’s very, very fast.

-Those with questions about the treatment for limb-length discrepancy or our Assistive Technology team at Gillette, should visit our website.
+Those with questions about the treatment for limb-length discrepancy or our Orthotics, Prosthetics and Seating team at Gillette, should visit our website.

 Left to Right: Jennifer Laine, MD; Amy Taylor; Rich Brummond; Eli Brummond; Michelle Hall.